hillaabra/pinterest-data-pipeline934/README.md

     - `api_gateway_config.yaml` to store the invoke url of the API created on API Gateway
     - `aws_db_config.yaml` to store the database connection details for the AWS-stored data from which we are extracting the simulated data points
     - `<UserId>-key-pair.pem` to store the value for the key-pair used for SSH client authenticaion to your EC2 instance
-    - *See the file structure diagram below, to see where these are saved.*
+    - *See file structure below, to see where these are saved.*
 - The DAG file stored in the `dags` directory of this repository needs to be uploaded to the `dags` folder within the dedicated bucket in the MWAA environment.
 (The DAG configuration settings in the script will need to be adjusted as per the pipeline's requirements.)

 ### Launching the pipeline: